-Chapter 7 -- AE Option
+Chapter 7 -- Auxiliary Electrometer Option

 The AE is a factory-installed option for the Reference 3000.
-The AE acronym stands for Auxiliary Electrometers.
-No early Reference 3000 shipments include the AE option.
-It will be available in the first quarter of 2009.
+The AE acronym stands for Auxiliary Electrometer.

 The AE allows eight independent, high voltage differential electrometer channels available to be read by the Reference 3000's A/D converter.
-Difference voltages (between the two inputs of each channel) of up to $\pm$ 5 V can be measured.
+Difference voltages (between the two inputs of each channel) of up to \pm 5 V can be measured.